clearcare/policies/source/sections/07-systems_access_policy.md

 4. Users may not misrepresent, obscure, suppress, or replace another user's identity in transmitted or stored messages.
 5. Workstation hard drives will be encrypted using FileVault 2.0 or equivalent.
 6. All workstations have firewalls enabled to prevent unauthorized access unless explicitly granted.
+7. All workstations must have Trend Micro Worry-Free Business Security installed and running at all times.

 ## 7.9 Wireless Access Use